Valkmusa

 About Valkmusa

 Valkmusa National Park in Kymenlaakso, southeastern Finland, protects one of the region's most significant remaining areas of intact raised bog, together with associated old-growth boreal forest, in close proximity to the Russian border.
 Established in 1996, the park covers approximately 17 square kilometres of mire-dominated landscape south of the Kymijoki river.
-Despite its relatively small size, Valkmusa is internationally recognized as a Ramsar Wetland of International Importance due to the exceptional state of preservation of its raised bog ecosystem and its significance for migratory birds.
+[1] Despite its relatively small size, Valkmusa is internationally recognised as a Ramsar Wetland of International Importance due to the exceptional state of preservation of its raised bog ecosystem and its significance for migratory birds.
+The park's symbol species is the Purple-bordered Gold moth (Idaea muricata), reflecting its significance for specialist bog invertebrates.
 The park forms part of the Green Belt of Fennoscandia, a conservation corridor along the former Iron Curtain frontier.

 Wildlife Ecosystems

 The park's open raised bog is a critical breeding habitat for whooper swan, bean goose, crane, curlew, golden plover, and several species of diver.
 White-tailed eagle and osprey nest in adjacent forest and hunt over the bog pools.
 The bog-margin forest supports capercaillie and hazel grouse.
 European brown hare and mountain hare both occur.
-The Kymijoki river adjacent to the park supports the last remaining natural Atlantic salmon population in the Kymijoki drainage.
-Otter has been recorded along the park streams.
+The Kymijoki river adjacent to the park is one of the most important Atlantic salmon rivers in southern Finland.
+[1] The park is notable for its diverse butterfly and moth fauna; the Purple-bordered Gold (Idaea muricata) is the park's symbol species, and the area supports many other rare bog invertebrates.
 The park's position in the Green Belt makes it important for species connectivity between Finnish and Russian protected areas.

 Flora Ecosystems

 Valkmusa's raised bog is the park's defining feature, representing a near-pristine example of the coastal bog type that has been extensively drained elsewhere in Kymenlaakso and throughout southeastern Finland.
-The bog surface carries a species-rich Sphagnum moss community with hare's-tail cottongrass, bog rosemary, sundew, oblong-leaved sundew, and cranberry.
+The park supports over 30 categorisable swamp types, making it botanically exceptional for southern Finland.
+[1] The bog surface carries a species-rich Sphagnum moss community with hare's-tail cottongrass, bog rosemary, sundew, oblong-leaved sundew, and cranberry.
 Bog pool communities include aquatic Sphagnum mosses and bogbean.
 The bog margins transition into old-growth Norway spruce forest with abundant deadwood and feather-moss ground cover.
 Several rare bryophytes and mire plants occur in the park due to the long history of undisturbed peat formation.

 Geology

 The park's mire is underlain by thick peat deposits accumulated over approximately 8,000 years since the retreat of the Scandinavian ice sheet.
 The base mineral soil beneath the peat consists of glacial till derived from the Precambrian bedrock of Kymenlaakso, which is dominated by granites and gneisses.
-The raised bog profile—with a domed surface rising above the surrounding terrain—reflects the hydrological self-organization of an intact bog system where rain-fed Sphagnum growth has progressively raised the peat surface above the regional water table.
+The raised bog profile — with a domed surface rising above the surrounding terrain — reflects the hydrological self-organisation of an intact bog system where rain-fed Sphagnum growth has progressively raised the peat surface above the regional water table.
 Peat depths reach 4–5 metres in the central dome.

 Climate And Weather